anasdove2020/songcry/Artist - Song Analytic - Main.md

 ### User Story 1: Header Section

+**User Story:**
+As a user,
-**As a user, I want to see a comprehensive header section so that I can navigate, select songs, and control playback.**
+I want to see a comprehensive header section so that I can navigate, select songs, and control playback.

 **Acceptance Criteria:**